ttscoff/searchlink/README.md

 ### Bonus for LaunchBar users

 With the AppleScript below saved to `~/Library/Application Support/LaunchBar/Actions/Instant Search.scpt`, you can use SearchLink as a launcher for the web.
 Load the action in LaunchBar, type Space and enter a SearchLink simple query (just text with optional !arg at the beginning).
 When you hit Enter it will grab the first link and load it in the Open URL action.
-Enter again will open it in your browser, ⌘C will copy it to your clipboard.
+Enter again will open it in your browser, ???C will copy it to your clipboard.

 Note that you don't need the normal "!!" at the end of the search string to specify that SearchLink should just return the URL, that's included in the script.